 - Grotesque Cute: The game's visual aesthetic.
 Behold puppet Satan!

-- Halloween Episode: Grimm turns "The Master Thief" tale into a cheesy B+ vampire movie.
+- Halloween Episode: Grimm turns "The Master Thief" tale into a cheesy B-movie about vampires.

 - Hide Your Children: Averted.
 They seem to be the official Butt Monkies of the game.

 - Hypocrite: Grimm often expresses a contempt for (characters he perceives to be) Karma Houdinis in spite of himself getting away with mass corruption, pollution, murder, and other grisly things within the story worlds.

 - Larynx Dissonance

 - Lethal Lava Land: If there's a body of water, you can pretty much bet it'll be lava by the end of the level.

 - Loony Fan: Grimm is a Death fanatic.

 - Our Dwarves Are All the Same: Zig-Zagged.
 Grimm is much more filthy and cynical than most dwarves.

 - Pragmatic Villainy: What Grimm thinks cats follow